WardaaNajamm/CNN_CatandDog/README.md

 3- Change pooling to observe output
 4. Change Dataset

-I have demonstrated the process of creating a preliminary sketch for each layer and independently verifying the number of parameters to ensure the accuracy of the program in the Validating_Params.docx file.
+I have demonstrated the process of creating a preliminary sketch for each layer and independently verifying the number of parameters to ensure the accuracy of the program in the Validating_Params.pdf file.